CorinWilkins/wordle-solver/README.md

 ## Getting started:

 Run:
-- `poetry install` to install dependencies
+- `poetry install` to install dependencies.
+- `poetry run generate` to build dependent hashtables, this takes several minutes.
-- `poetry run main` to start the solver
+- `poetry run main` to start the solver, this takes 30s to warm up
-- You will then be prompeted to enter each guess followed by the colours of the letters.
+- You will then be prompeted to enter each guess followed by the colours of the letters. eg: `00112`
     - `2` for green
     - `1` for yellow
     - `0` for black